Wade Kach: Career

+He was a member of the Republican State Central Committee in Baltimore from 1970-73.
+He was first elected as a member of the Maryland House of Delegates in 1975.
+Since then, he was elected as a delegate to the Republican National Convention in 1988 and 2000.

-Wade Kach is a member of the Baltimore County Council, representing the Third District.
+He is a member of the Baltimore County Council, representing the Third District.
 He won with over 60% of the vote in both the primary and general elections in 2014, unseating incumbent Councilman Todd Huff (R) and defeating Laurie Taylor-Mitchell (D).
 In 2018, Kach was re-elected to the Council.

-Member of the Maryland House of Delegates representing District 5B, which is part of Baltimore County, MD for 40 years up to 2014.
+As a member of the Maryland House of Delegates, he represented District 5B, part of Baltimore County, Maryland, for 40 years up to 2014.
 He won 98.9% of the vote in 2006 while running unopposed.
 In 2002 he defeated Democrat Stephen C. Kirsh and Independent William T. Newton with 71.2% of the vote in the new 5B District.

 From 1994 to 2002, his district was 9A, which he represented with fellow Republican Martha Scanlan Klima.
 Again, they both defeated Stephen C. Kirsch.

 Prior to 1994, Kach represented District 10 in Baltimore County along with former governor Robert Ehrlich.

 Before the 1994 election, District 10 was represented by Kach, Ehrlich, and former gubernatorial candidate Ellen Sauerbrey.

-Education

-Growing up, Kach attended public schools in Baltimore City, including Baltimore Polytechnic Institute.
-He began college at Towson University beforing settling at Western Maryland College (now McDaniel College), where he received his B.A. in 1970.
-Early on, Kach began to work for his conservative principles, chairing the Maryland Federation of College Republicans in 1970.